• Skip to primary navigation

 Kikoff Review

-The only catch with Kikoff is that it only reports to two out of three credit bureaus, and the line of credit can only be used in the Kikoff digital store.
-Is this interest-free loan worth it?
+Kikoff reports to the three major credit bureaus, but is only intended to build credit within the Kikoff ecosystem.
+Is this interest-free Kikoff tradeline worth it?
 We explain the pros and cons of this product, so you can decide whether to use it.

 Kikoff